return42/sphkerneldoc/linux_src_doc/fs/gfs2/rgrp_c.rst

 We try our best to find an rgrp that has at least ap->target blocks available.
 After a couple of passes (loops == 2), the prospects of finding such an rgrp diminish.
-At this stage, we return the first rgrp that has atleast ap->min_target blocks available.
+At this stage, we return the first rgrp that has at least ap->min_target blocks available.
 Either way, we set ap->allowed to the number of blocks available in the chosen rgrp.

 .. _`gfs2_inplace_reserve.return`: